ufal/npfl129/exam/questions.md

 - Explain the notion of likelihood in maximum likelihood estimation.
 [5]

-- Describe maximum likelihood estimation, as minimizing NLL, cross-entropy, and KL divergence.
+- Describe maximum likelihood estimation as minimizing NLL, cross-entropy, and KL divergence and explain the relation between them.
 [20]

 - Considering binary logistic regression model, write down its parameters (including their size) and explain how prediction is performed (including the formula for the sigmoid function).
-Describe how we can interpret the outputs of the linear part of the model as logits.
 [10]

-- Write down an $L^2$-regularized minibatch SGD algorithm for training a binary logistic regression model, including the explicit formulas of the loss function and its gradient.
+- Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas of the loss function and its gradient.
 [20]

 #### Questions@:, Lecture 4 Questions